The Trinity Handbook

 All Staff and Volunteers

 All staff and volunteers will be responsible for ensuring that the policy and procedures are followed, and consistently and fairly applied.
 All staff have a significant responsibility, with the Headteacher for creating a high quality learning environment and teaching positive behaviour for learning.
+All staff have a responsibility to teach students the expectations, ethos and rules of the school to ensure that Christ’s teaching and the Gospel Values remain central to the life of our school.

 Consistent Approach to Behaviour Management